 The Casselman River is a wide low gradient meandering river with a variety of habitat types.
 While the river current is generally slow, anglers can find inviting riffle/run areas as well as deeper runs and deep pools along the entire Delayed Harvest Management Area.
 The Casselman is one of Western Maryland's easier streams to wade as it is generally composed of smaller cobble size rock.
 Large boulders are scattered throughout and provide excellent habitat for trout.
 Anglers are encouraged to check stream flows before visiting as the river is subject to fluctuating flows throughout the year.
 Generally, the best conditions for fishing are found when flows are under 150 cubic feet per second (cfs).

-History - George Washington crossed the Casselman River (named after an early western Pennsylvania settler) in 1755 with General Braddock's British troops near present day Grantsville.
-The first Amish and Mennonite settlers in Garrett County established homesteads along the Casselman River, and horse-drawn buggies and wagons are still a common sight along the Casselman River today.
-Coal was discovered in the watershed during the 1800's, the subsequent acid mine drainage into the river eliminated most of it's aquatic life.
-Through the efforts of abandoned mine reclamation, the river has been reborn and now supports a diverse fish and macroinvertebrate community.
+George Washington crossed the Casselman River (named after an early western Pennsylvania settler) in 1755 with General Braddock's British troops near present-day Grantsville.
+The first Amish and Mennonite settlers in Garrett County established homesteads along the Casselman River, and horse-drawn buggies and wagons are still a common sight along the river today.
+Coal was discovered in the watershed during the 1800's, the subsequent acid mine drainage into the river as a result of mining practices eliminated most of its aquatic life.
+Through abandoned mine reclamation efforts, the river has been restored and now supports a diverse fish and macroinvertebrate community.
 Recreational trout management in the Casselman River was initiated in 1989 and has become one of Maryland's most popular trout fishing destinations.

-Contact Us - Comments and questions regarding fishing in the Casselman River can be directed to:
+Contact Us - Comments and questions regarding fishing in Casselman River can be directed to: